dougmartin/programmable-addition/README.md

 I need an imperial measurement system between points defined by strings that allow me to do algebraic operations on two or more measurements with fractional elements and then at the end convert the result to the final float value for whatever 3d models library I choose.
 The reason I need to keep things as fractions is something simple as converting 1/2 inch to feet creates a repeating decimal fraction of 0.04166 and the reason I want strings is because it will reduce typing.

 After searching npmjs.org I found a few fraction libaries but they were all designed around the fraction being an object with a value.
 Instead I want the measurements to be used as relations between either the origin or another point and then have a resolver that can process a set of measurements and produce a final value.
-Since I couldnt find a match I'm writing my own.
+Since I couldnt find a match so I wrote the start of my own library in a few minutes.

 You can find the code in `src/measurement.ts` with tests in `src/measurement.test.ts`.
 I took advantage of the Jest VSCode plugin to run and debug the tests within the browser.
 An example test that shows the API is: